-Senate Bill 415 proposes amendments to Wisconsin's campground licensing regulations, specifically targeting small farm owners.
+Senate Bill 415 proposes amendments to Wisconsin's campground licensing regulations, specifically targeting farm owners.
 The bill allows individuals to operate a campground without a license if the campground is situated on their farm, the farm has no more than one campground, and the campground contains three or fewer campsites.
-This change aims to reduce regulatory burdens on small-scale farmers who wish to offer camping experiences on their properties.
+This change aims to provide exemptions for small-scale farm operations, thereby reducing regulatory burdens on farmers who wish to offer camping experiences.

 Statutes affected: